vuqv/cosmo/docs/modules/introduction.rst

 Introduction
 =========================================================

-The hpsOpenMM model is a Python library that offers flexibility to set up coarse-grained simulation of IDP using the MD framework of OpenMM toolkit.
+The COSMO model is a Python library that offers flexibility to set up coarse-grained simulation of IDP using the MD framework of OpenMM toolkit.
 The codebase is based on sbmOpenMM scripts.
 It automates the creation of :code:`openmm.system` classes that contain the necessary force field parameters to run molecular dynamics simulations using a protein structure as the only necessary inputs.

-hpsOpenMM is divided in four main classes:
+COSMO is divided in four main classes:

 1. :code:`system`
 2. :code:`models`